roman-milk/roman-milk.github.io/phillips-family-curse.md

  "Oh no." I said, looking back.

  The twins were Bethany and Chastity, the twin 18-year-old daughters of my mom's lone brother, Uncle Karl.
 And yeah, they were pretty weird.
 It was just a vibe they gave off.
 I mean, they were perfectly nice when you dealt with them, and it wasn't like they were off-puttingly ugly or anything like that.
 They were both quite pretty, more slim and petite than most of the women in the family.
 But, they were just... creepy.
 They had that weird twin vibe to them, where it seemed like they could read each others' thoughts, where they finished each others' sentences.
 Plus, they were inseparable.
 It was hard to get one of them alone.
 And whenever we were together in a group, they would be off by themselves, talking in quiet, as if sharing a secret that no one else could hear.
 They always seemed end up talking in unison.
 It was just... unsettling.
 Whenever I saw a movie or something that featured creepy twins, I always thought of them.
-Report_Story #3